Opioid Misuse, Abuse & Dependence in Vermont

 See How We Are Doing to learn more about goals and outcomes being tracked in Vermont.

-See Division of Emergency Preparedness & EMS Statewide Incident Reporting Network (SIREN) for EMS use of Naloxone Data Briefs.
+- See Division of Emergency Preparedness & Emergency Medical Services Statewide Incident Reporting Network for Emergency Medical Services use of Naloxone Data Briefs.

-See Division of Emergency Preparedness & EMS Emergency Medical Services Education for EMS Naloxone Protocol Education.
+- See Division of Emergency Preparedness & Emergency Medical Services Education for Emergency Medical Services Naloxone Protocol Education.